Deceptrax123/LGIN/readme.md

-# Lorentzian Graph Isomorphic Network
+# Easing the Injectivity Bottleneck on Lorentzian Manifolds for GNNs(Original title LGIN)
-Official code of our paper Lorentzian Graph Isomorphic Network accepted at ACM SIGMOD 2025 GRADES NDA Workshop.
+Official code of our paper accpted at ACM SIGMOD 2025 GRADES NDA Workshop.
 The preprint can be found <a href="https://arxiv.org/abs/2504.00142">here</a>.

 Click <a href="https://gradesnda.github.io/">here</a> to go to the workshop page.